bazelbuild/rules_apple/doc/providers.md

 VisionosXcTestBundleInfo()
 </pre>

-Denotes a target that is a watchOS .xctest bundle.
+Denotes a target that is a visionOS .xctest bundle.

-This provider does not contain any fields of its own at this time but is used as a "marker" to indicate that a target is specifically a watchOS .xctest bundle (and not some other Apple bundle).
-Rule authors who wish to require that a dependency is a watchOS .xctest bundle should use this provider to describe that requirement.
+This provider does not contain any fields of its own at this time but is used as a "marker" to indicate that a target is specifically a visionOS .xctest bundle (and not some other Apple bundle).
+Rule authors who wish to require that a dependency is a visionOS .xctest bundle  should use this provider to describe that requirement.

 **FIELDS**